-Thugs for hire
+Hong Kong triads for hire

 Before the handover in 1997, the CCP had built on its considerable contacts with gangsters in the south — forged largely through the personal connections between party officials and local gangsters — and drew from their ability to cross the border for various, often trade-related, activities.

-It was around this time that Beijing began showing increasing openness to the triads.
+It was around this time that Beijing began showing increasing openness to the Hong Kong triads.
 “Regarding organizations like the triads in Hong Kong, as long as these people are patriotic, as long as they are concerned with Hong Kong’s prosperity and stability, we should unite with them,” said Tao Siju, China’s Police Minister during a press conference in 1993.

 He went on to say: “Our public security organs have broad links and ties with different strata in society, including such groups,” and recalled how, when an unnamed Chinese state leader paid an overseas visit, the Chinese Secret Service was helped by “800 triad members to guard our state leader against any danger.”